 Vendors shipping products based on Chromium might wish to rate the severity of security issues in the products they release.
 This document contains guidelines for how to rate these issues.
 Check out our security release management page for guidance on how to release fixes based on severity.

-Any significant mitigating factors, such as unusual or additional user interaction, or running Chrome with a specific command line flag or non-default feature enabled, may reduce an issue’s severity by one or more levels.
 Also note that most crashes do not indicate vulnerabilities.
 Chromium is designed to crash in a controlled manner (e.g., with a

 __debugBreak) when memory is exhausted or in other exceptional circumstances.